IRS Releases Inflation Adjustments for 2022

 The tax year 2022 adjustments are generally used on tax returns filed in 2023.

 Here are the highlights:

-- Various thresholds were also adjusted for inflation, including the thresholds for the foreign earned income exclusion, estate exclusion, and Lifetime Learning Credit.
+- Various thresholds were also adjusted for inflation, including the thresholds for the foreign earned income exclusion and estate exclusion.

 - Various exemptions and limits were also adjusted, including the exemption for the Alternative Minimum Tax.

 For complete details, check out the IRS announcement.